 But that’s too long, unless your payload URL is just two bytes.

-A solution is to use two access points broadcasting simultaneously.
+A solution was to use two access points broadcasting simultaneously.

 SSID 1: <a id=s href=//domain/x.js>